Ways to Help Your Student

 Quick facts that citizens should know before heading out abroad.
-Includes travel videos of before, during, and after being abroad travel information.
+Includes videos with travel tips for before, during, and after traveling abroad.

 - FBI- Safety and Security for U.S. Students Traveling Abroad

 Free two-page pamphlet on safety and security while abroad.
-This gives a quick rundown of safety precautions student should take with the slogan of “Act Smart.
+This gives a quick rundown of safety precautions students should take with the slogan of “Act Smart.
 Be Safe”.

 For additional information, please see our Resources page.